Trey133/jekyll-now/_posts/17-09-30-Setting-Up-A-SSH-Server-On-Kali-Linux.md

         <img src="http://programthirteen.com/images/mod motd.png" alt="" height="500px" width="750px"/>
     </a>
 </figure>
 <p>Once you are done, save your file and exit.
-Now we will edit out sshd_config file to make<br />
+Now we will edit our sshd_config file to make sure<br />
 that our message is displayed when a user logs in.
 Go to /etc/ssh and open your sshd_config file in your<br />
 text editor.
 Find a line that says "PrintMotd" toward the bottom of the page and change the value<br />
 from 'no' to 'yes'.